A Practical Guide to AML/CTF Compliance for Australian Businesses

 Expect the unexpected

 Let’s assume you’ve got your AML/CTF program in place: you’ve reviewed and improved risk oversight to the business, assessed your CDD obligations and trained employees on the Tranche 2 reforms and associated duties.
-Then a red flag appears against a customer, one you’ve been in a relationship with for years, but you’re struggling to gather their data because it’s stored in various places.
+Then a red flag appears against a customer, one you’ve been in a relationship with for years, but you’re struggling to gather their data because it’s stored in various places, kind of like trying to find puzzle pieces hidden in different boxes.

 The Financial Action Task Force (FATF) states how technology helps “minimise weaknesses in human control measures”.
 The old manual approach is no longer viable and companies are looking toward new technologies to help manage and securely control their data, especially sensitive KYC data.